hato1883/OSPP-Trinity/README.md

 If you update the build in any way by using a `mix` command.
 Remember that you will also have to run `mix deps.get` and `mix ecto.migrate` to rebuild your dependencies and migrate the database respectively.

+# Updating file permissions

+If you run any command that generates files from within a container, the files generated may have different permissions and won't be editable from your machine.
+Fix this by running `sudo chown -R $(whoami):$(whoami) ./` to recursively change the permissions to your current user throughout the entire directory.

 ## Learn more

   * Official website: https://www.phoenixframework.org/